ShaderFrog/glsl-parser/README.md

 # State of this library

 The Shaderfrog compiler [has tests](parser/parse.test.ts) for the more complex parts of the GLSL ES 3.00 grammar.
-There are no known parsing bugs with respect to the grammar.
 This library is definitively the most complete GLSL compiler written in **Javascript.**

 This library is used by the experimental [Shaderfrog 2.0 shader composer](https://twitter.com/andrewray/status/1558307538063437826).
 The